sicheng0118/Awesome-FGL/Notes/2021-arXiv-Position_Paper_on_FGL.md

 - Background
   - In some **privacy-sensitive scenarios** (like finance, and healthcare), **training a GNN model CENTRALLY** faces challenges due to the **distributed data silos**.
-  - Federated Learning is an emerging technique that can **collaboratively train a shared model while keeping the data decentralized**.
+  - Federated Learning can **collaboratively train a shared model while keeping the data decentralized**.
 - Contributions
   - Considering **how graph data are distributed among clients**, we propose four types of FGL: **inter-graph FL**, intra-graph FL, and **graph-structure FL**, where intra-graph FL is further divided into **horizontal and vertical FGL**.